Client Cache

 OutProc

-Less physical resources like RAM and CPU are required to run the client cache in OutProc mode as compared to InProc mode when each application process holds its copy of the client cache.
+Fewer physical resources like RAM and CPU are required to run the Client Cache in OutProc mode as compared to InProc mode when each application process holds its copy of the Client Cache.

-Synchronization of client cache data (explained later) with cluster cache puts less burden on the cluster cache since you run a single client cache instance per client machine.
+Synchronization of Client Cache data (explained in the following paragraphs) with cluster cache puts less burden on the cluster cache since you run a single Client Cache instance per client machine.

 Note

-If the OutProc client cache is down, the application will directly perform operations on the cluster cache.
-When the client cache starts again, it will automatically connect with the client cache.
-You can change this behavior by setting the skip-client-cache-if-unavailable
+If the OutProc Client Cache is down, the application will directly perform operations on the cluster cache.
+When the Client Cache starts again, it will automatically connect with the Client Cache.
+You can change this behavior by setting the skip-if-unavailable

 flag in client.ncconf.
 If the flag is set to false